Me, Cry a River?

 Well, I do have an hypothesis.
 It may have all started back in 1989, when I saw The Bear in theaters.
 I cried through the entire thing.
 Somehow, in some way, a gateway was opened that night and I have never been the same.

-So Chloe came over yesterday and wanted to watch Beauty and the Beast, which I haven’t seen in, like, years.
+So my niece wanted to watch Beauty and the Beast, which I haven’t seen in years.
 She loved it, I loved it.
 She laughed, I cried.
 She kept asking me to explain what was happening in the movie and I’d open my mouth to answer, only to find myself choked up.

 I’m telling you, I’m more likely to weep during Homeward Bound—the ultimate tearjerker—than a more serious film like Schindler's List.
 There’s just something about the innocence of a children’s story that makes all tragedies (large and small) seem so…tragic.
-It’s true—the song “When Somebody Loves You” from Toy Story 2—Toy Story 2!—is more apt to induce tears than “My Heart Will Go On.”
+It’s true—the song “When Somebody Loves You” from Toy Story 2 is more apt to induce tears than “My Heart Will Go On.”

 Pixar is the best studio to make tear-inducing films.
 Let me rephrase that: Pixar is the best studio in Hollywood PERIOD.
 No other production company has had as close to a perfect track record as Pixar.
 The people there are the most amazing bunch of creative geniuses in filmmaking.
 Who can resist the tears when Sulley has to say goodbye to Boo in Monster’s Inc. (or when the door to her room is restored and he gets to see her again)?
 Who in his right mind wouldn’t cry when Marlin discovers that almost his entire family was eaten, and he promises his only remaining son, “I’ll never let anything happen to you…Nemo” (in Finding Nemo, of course)?
 Actually, Finding Nemo is filled with emotional moments.